BV Nordic Centre

 If it snows heavily during the day, we may not be able to set trails that day.
 Usually, groomers are scheduled for the evening or mornings.
 Grooming during a daytime snowfall will interfere with skiers and could still result in snowed-in tracks at the end of the grooming shift.

 Another time when it may not be feasible to set trails is after a wet snowfall, usually around freezing.
-Moisture in the snow makes for great snowball fights but clogs up the PistenBully’s tiller.
+Moisture in the snow makes for great snowball fights but clogs up the Bison's tiller.
 Often, if a trail is groomed when its really wet, it will become icy later.
-In these conditions, we may be able to set a small amount of trail with the Ginzu, the Roller, or the Yakka (classic track only).
-The best strategy is usually to wait until evening or the next day when cooler temperature dries out the snow and allows the equipment to do a good job.
+In these conditions, we may be able to set a small amount of trail with the Ginzu, the Roller, or the Jaca (classic track only).
+Our best strategy is usually to wait until evening or the next day when cooler temperature dries out the snow and allows the equipment to do a good job.

 How can skiers help with trail conditions?